 AVS and CVV rules apply to all United States credit card and debit card transactions.

 Issuing banks in most countries other than the United States do not consistently support AVS.
-Therefore, declines due to AVS mismatch will be applied to international transactions only if BlueSnap receives this response from the issuing bank.
-The rule to decline transactions when AVS information is not verified will apply only to US transactions.
+Therefore, declines due to AVS mismatch are applied to international transactions only if BlueSnap receives this response from the issuing bank.
+The rule to decline transactions when AVS information is not verified apply only to US transactions.